 Driver fatigue or drowsy driving is a safety hazard for the road transport industry.
 The main causes of fatigue are not enough sleep, driving at night (when you should be asleep) and working or being awake for a long time.
+It is important to be aware of the signs of fatigue.

 - a vehicle with a Gross Vehicle Mass (GVM) of over 12t